-This site occurs on depressions and level to nearly level surfaces of alluvial fans, terraces, and floodplains of small to large stream systems.
-Overland flooding and runoff occurs over a large percentage of the site's distribution.
-Flood duration is highly variable and directly dependent upon flood source, including stream size and watershed position.
-Narrow floodplains of small streams are typically "flashy" and may flood occasionally to frequently but flooding duration is generally brief.
-Sites associated with larger streams and large drainage basins may flood frequently and have long flood durations.
-A seasonal water table generally occurs within 12 inches of the soil surface.
-Soils of this site are poorly drained to very poorly drained.
-The plant species associated with this site include obligate and facultative wetland species.
+This site occurs within floodplains of small to large stream systems.
+Overland flooding occurs over a large percentage of the site's distribution.
+Flood duration is highly variable and directly dependent upon stream size and watershed position.
+Narrow floodplains of small streams are typically "flashy" and may flood occasionally to frequently but flood duration is generally brief.
+Sites associated with larger streams and large drainage basins may flood frequently with much longer flood duration.
+Soils of this site are somewhat poorly drained and the wettest soils associated with this site often supports both obligate wetland and facultative wetland species.
+However, not every soil correlated with this site classifies as hydric.
+Particularly problematic situations pertain to channelized and leveed stream systems, which deleteriously affects connectivity with associated soils and the vegetation community.